Studio Policies for 2024-25

 Family Responsibilities:

-1. Parents will provide a piano (strongly preferred) or a touch-sensitive electronic keyboard with weighted keys for student practice.
-Children’s fingers do not develop strength or sensitivity on an -inexpensive keyboard that lacks resistance.
+1. Parents will provide an acoustic piano (strongly preferred) or a touch-sensitive electronic keyboard with weighted keys for student practice.
+Children’s fingers do not develop strength or sensitivity on an inexpensive keyboard that lacks resistance.

 3. Parental involvement in practicing is key to a student’s development.
 The teacher guides the student in how to practice, but parents need to support practice on a regular basis.
 (See “Guidelines for Success” at right.)